azlan-syed/azlan-syed/ABOUTME.md

 - 👋 Hi, I’m @azlan-syed
+- 👨🏻‍💻 i am a computer programmer, software engineer and web developer
 - 👀 I’m interested in linux,computer programming and computers
 - 💻 My Favorite language is Python
 - 💞️ I’m looking to collaborate on my discord server